MonkeManX/monkemanx.github.io/content/articles/Commentary_9th_Sermon_Eckhart.md

-Eckhart states: *"He is in all creatures, He is also beyond them;"* — what does he mean by that?
+Eckhart states: *"He is in all creatures, He is also beyond them;"*, what does he mean by that?

 Eckhart believes that God is fundamentally different from everything else that exists.
 Asking questions like "Where does God exist?"
 (Place) or "Did God always exist?"
 (Time) doesn’t make any sense.
 It's like asking, *"Is the number four blue?"* — a [category error](https://en.wikipedia.org/wiki/Category_mistake).
 Just as numbers and colors belong to different categories, so too do God, time, and space.
 God is beyond all of them.